cbuchko/old-website/_posts/2021-09-14-survivor41-predictions.md

 <img class="blog-image" src="/assets/images/Survivor_41/ego.jpg" alt="narcissism" />

 Sydney Segal and David Voce are two players that immediately stand out, not necessarily for good reasons.
 They both have egos larger than Probst's cargo short collection.
-In all of their interviews and pre-game press they relentlessly exude narcissism and even self proclaim themselves as blunt and arrogant people. *But* they both seem very self aware of this, and they both seem willing to subdue their egos to benefit their own game.
+In all of their interviews and pre-game press they relentlessly exude narcissism and even proclaim themselves as blunt and arrogant people. *But* they both seem very self aware of this, and they both seem willing to subdue their egos to benefit their own game.

 The real question becomes how much are they gonna change their personalities while playing?
 Because if Sydney or Voce play as themselves, they won't win.
 However, I see attributes in both of them, such as their cutthroat attitudes, that give me confidence in their gameplay.